 Conservation of Threatened Birds

 Loss of biodiversity and species extinction are among the most critical issues concerning wildlife and nature.
-In particular, 14% of all bird species are threatened to some extent (IUCN Red List 2015).
+In particular, 14% of all bird species are threatened to some extent (IUCN Red List 2024).
 Our group studies diverse South American bird species of conservation concern with the aim to provide managers and policy makers with information to outline accurate conservation actions.
-We use a mixture of molecular and field-based approaches to answer questions related to behavior, ecology, population genetics, and extinction risks.

-Researchers and students involved in this area: J. C. Reboreda, B. Mahler, I. Roesler, M. Domínguez, N. Cossa and N. Lois
+Researchers and students involved in this area: J. C. Reboreda, B. Mahler, I. Roesler, N. Cossa, N. Lois, I. Crudele, G. Gabarain, M. Atencio and P. Malmoria.

 Read more »